 Each of these distinct groups is categorized by their emotional bond so the form of greeting required within each persons card will depend upon which group that they fall into.

 As you prepare the cards you will re-categorize the greetings into group that consist of how each card will be mailed.
 To help remind you where to place each individual draw a bright colored star by any person on the list who will need to have their card mailed to them.
 This will insure that cards requiring stamps will have them applied as needed.

 Play Holiday Music to Help Put You in a Festive Mood

 Select which category of cards it is that you wish to begin with.
 Where you begin is completely up to you.

-Some people like to start with the easiest group first which is generally co-workers and associates as these cards do not require a large amount of writing within them.
-As such they tend to be moved through quite quickly.
+Some people like to start with the easiest group to complete.
+This is generally co-workers and associates as these cards do not require a large amount of writing within them as such they tend to be moved through quite quickly.

 Get Organized: Create a Relaxed Work Area for Yourself

 Clear away any distractions, clutter, or other items from around the area that you will be using to prepare your cards.